Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Project/README.md

-#Project
+# Project

 Project a point to another spatial reference.

 Being able to project between spatial references is fundamental to a GIS.
-An example of when you would need to re-project data is if you had data in two different spatial references, but wanted to perform an intersect analysis with the AGSGeometryEngine.Intersection function.
-This function takes two geometries as parameters, and both geometries must be in the same spatial reference.
-If they are not, you could first use AGSGeometryEngine.project to convert the geometries so they match.
+An example of when you would need to re-project data is if you had data in two different spatial references, but wanted to perform an intersect analysis with the `AGSGeometryEngine.Intersection` method.
+This method takes two geometries as parameters, and both geometries must be in the same spatial reference.
+If they are not, you could first use `AGSGeometryEngine.project` to convert the geometries so they match.

 ![Project App](project.png)

-##How to use the sample
+## How to use the sample

-Click anywhere on the map.
-A callout will display the clicked location's coordinate in the original (basemap's) spatial reference and in the projected spatial reference.
+Tap anywhere on the map.
+A callout will display the tapped location's coordinate in the original (basemap's) spatial reference and in the projected spatial reference.

-##How it works
+## How it works

-To project a geometry to another spatial reference: Use the AGSGeometryEngine.projectGeometry function, passing in the chosen coordinates to find the spatial reference coordinates.
+To project a geometry to another spatial reference: Use the `AGSGeometryEngine.projectGeometry` method, passing in the chosen coordinates to find the spatial reference coordinates.

-##Relavant API
+## Relevant API

 * AGSGeometryEngine
 * AGSPoint
 * AGSSpatialReference

-###Tags
-Edit and Manage Data
-AGSGeometryEngine
+## Tags

-AGSSpatialReference
+AGSGeometryEngine, AGSSpatialReference